Legendary | Worth driving from anywhere

 Holy Donut | Maine Donuts At Their Very Best | Portland Area

 Donuts long ago knocked cupcakes off the pedestal of trendy pastries.
 Nearly every city can boast of at least one shop that makes great ones.
 In Portland, Maine, you will find one of the very best new-wave artisan donut shops: Holy Donut.
 You’ll spend money to get them, at least $2 each.
 They’re no bargain, but neither is champagne or prime steak.
 These donuts earn highest honors not just because the bakers make them in such brilliantly realized flavors as Maine blueberry, bacon maple, coffee brandy, and dark chocolate sea salt.

 Maine Potatoes Make the Difference

-What makes these donuts spectacular beyond the festoonery is the dough itself.
-It includes mashed Maine potatoes or, in a couple of variations, mashed roasted sweet potatoes, which gives the body of the doughnut unique melt-in-the-mouth creaminess.
-They come out of the fry kettle with brittle-crisp skin, making even the plain ones a mouth-feel joy.
+No, it’s the dough itself that makes these donuts great beyond their festoonery.
+It includes mashed Maine potatoes or, in a couple of variations, mashed roasted sweet potatoes.
+Spuds give the body of a freshly made donut unique melt-in-the-mouth creaminess.
+They come out of the fry kettle with brittle-crisp skin, making even plain ones a mouth-feel joy.
 Glazed or sprinkled with an abundance of the very best ingredients, they become positively regal.

 The original Holy Donut is at 7 Exchange St. in Portland, and there is another one at 194 Park Ave.
 I especially like the newest one, in Scarborough, because it isn’t insanely crowded like the downtown one and it opens the earliest, at 6am.
-At that time, some of the warm donuts are still being dipped and frosted.
+At that time, they’re still dipping and frosting some hot-from-the-kettle donuts.